Francis Hunter: Early and personal life

 Hunter graduated from Cornell University in 1916, where he was a member of the Quill and Dagger society, the ice hockey team, and the Alpha-Kappa Chapter of the Kappa Sigma Fraternity.

 During WWI he was a lieutenant commander in the U.S. Navy and served on Admiral Beatty's flagship of the British Royal Navy.
 He later wrote a book about his experiences with the Admiral.

 Hunter was the second husband of the actress Lisette Verea in 1954.

 Hunter was later successful in the coal and printing industries.

 Tennis career

+Hunter set a one-day record by winning five matches in singles, 1920.
+They were all straight-set victories and came in two different New York tournaments.

 Hunter won the U.S. National Indoor Championships in 1922 and again in 1930 and the Eastern Clay Court Championships in 1919.

-Hunter was a singles finalist at Wimbledon in 1923 (where he beat Gordon Lowe, then lost to Bill Johnston).
+He was a singles finalist at Wimbledon in 1923 (where he beat Gordon Lowe, then lost to Bill Johnston).

 Hunter won a gold medal at the 1924 Paris Olympics, in the men's doubles event with partner Vincent Richards.

 He won the Scheveningen Championships on red clay in the Netherlands in 1928 defeating Hendrik Timmer in the semifinal in four sets and Jean Borotra in the final in three straight sets.

 Hunter reached the U.S. championships singles final in 1928 (where he beat Jack Crawford and George Lott, then lost to Henri Cochet in five sets).